WE SHALL WORSHIP THE LOTUS FEET OF,

 In South India, unmarried young females fast on Tuesdays and Fridays and worship Vinayaga.
 By this, they seek the true blessings for a very good life partner and a trouble-free life.

 Men also do the same too.

-Special festival day of Lord Ganesh is ‘Vinayaga Chaturthi’.
+The special festival day of Lord Ganesh is ‘Vinayaga Chaturthi’.
 This festival is celebrated in the month of August.
 Mumbai and other major cities cities in India, celebrate this beautifully.

 “Om Sri Ganesaya nama” is the Mantra for Lord Ganesh.

-You too should recite this mantra every morning with devotion, love and revere and pray Lord Ganesh.
-He will certainly bless you with good education, wealth and good health.
+You too should recite this mantra every morning with devotion, love, and revere and pray Lord Ganesh.
+He will certainly bless you with good education, wealth, and good health.